The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 The Beach and Ocean Apps Locals Actually Use

 Surfline is what most locals use to check ocean conditions.
 It shows wave height, wind, water temperature, and tides.
+The free version gives you reports twice a day, which is honestly enough for most people.

 But – and this is important – Surfline is designed for surfers.
-If you're just trying to figure out if it's calm enough to snorkel, you might need to translate a bit.
+If you’re just trying to figure out if it’s calm enough to snorkel, you need to translate a bit.
+Big swells and onshore winds?
+Bad for snorkeling.
+Small swells and light winds?
+Perfect.
+If the report says “3-5 foot faces with offshore winds,” surfers are stoked.
+Snorkelers should find a different beach.

 The Surfers View has live beach cams.
 Sometimes I just pull it up to check what the beach looks like before I even leave the house.
 Saves me a trip if it’s super crowded or the water looks murky.

 HNL Info app gives emergency notifications, beach advisories, and ocean safety alerts.
 After that big sewage spill a few years back, everyone downloaded this app.
+Nobody wants to swim in contaminated water.

 After a long beach day, you’ll be hungry.
 But before you order food delivery, there’s something you need to know about how expensive it actually gets here…